China adds tax breaks to help jobs, warns on bad loan risk

-BEIJING (Reuters) - China’s Finance Ministry said on Tuesday that it would extend tax breaks for job creation, as the government seeks to boost the labor market, while the banking regulator warned slowing economic growth raised the risk of bad loans.
+BEIJING, April 29 (Reuters) - China’s Finance Ministry said on Tuesday that it would extend tax breaks for job creation, as the government seeks to boost the labour market, while the banking regulator warned slowing economic growth raised the risk of bad loans.

 Beijing has repeatedly stressed that employment is the government’s main priority and economists say it is the top factor that could trigger large-scale stimulus measures if the world’s second-biggest economy continues to lose momentum.